MariusQuabeck/logo-wall-generator/README.md

 - 🖼️ Fixed output size: 1920x1080
 - 🧩 Automatically arranges logos in a grid with padding
 - 📂 Supports `.png`, `.jpg`, `.jpeg`, `.webp`, and `.svg` formats
-- 🧭 Logos sorted alphabetically by filename
+- 🧭 Logos sorted alphabetically using case-insensitive, locale-aware logic
 - 🧼 Preserves logo aspect ratios with white padding background
 - 🔁 Easy to update — just change files in the `logos/` folder and rerun
+- ⚠️ SVGs with external entities are supported (trusted input only via unsafe=True).

 ## Installation